Bruner and Zener Awards

 Jerome S. Bruner (1915-2016)

-The Jerome S. Bruner Award for Excellence in Undergraduate Research recognizes a student who displays excellence in intellectual curiosity with emphasis on research experience and potential for future scholarly activity.
+The Jerome S. Bruner Award for Excellence in Undergraduate Research recognizes a student in their senior year who displays excellence in intellectual curiosity with emphasis on research experience and potential for future scholarly activity.

 Dr. Bruner was a distinguished Duke alumnus, who graduated as part of the class of 1937.
 An eminent psychologist, Dr. Bruner described an undergraduate education marked by brilliant faculty, intellectual friends, reading Russian novels, and courses in anthropology, psychology, and sociology.
 He worked in a lab on East Campus and developed a love of research, which led him to earn a Ph.D. at Harvard in 1941.
 Dr. Bruner held faculty positions at Harvard, Oxford, and New York University.
 His work was crucial to the establishment of cognitive psychology as a discipline, but was also remarkable for its breadth, with major contributions to learning theory, developmental psychology, and education.